Originally Published September 20, 2020, Updated February 24, 2021

 “What are the health benefits of this product and does it serve my own personal food values?”

 Personally, if I didn’t eat meat, I’d take the time to make my own veggie or bean burgers as they would be a healthier option compared to what’s available in the grocery case.
 And if you eat meat, you’re good.
-Just remember to look for high-quality meats and spend a bit more on the purchase.

 A Cautionary Note About Plant-Based Food Labeling